nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### Implementation

-The Find entries feature is facilitated by `DeleteCommand`.
+The Delete entries feature is facilitated by `DeleteCommand`.
 It extends `Command` and is identified by `CommonCentsParser` and `DeleteCommandParser`.
 The DeleteCommand interacts with `Account` and the interactions are managed by `ActiveAccount`.
 As such, it implements the following
 operations: